ABC: Teaching Nutrition to Your Kids

 |Black beans are higher in fiber and calcium; red beans contain slightly more iron.|

+Make learning nutrition fun with games.
+All you have to say is, “Let’s play a game,” and the kids will come running!
 Experienced teachers know that games are a great way to learn, much more effective than lectures and quizzes.
-Here are some games to try at home:
+Here are some games to tray at home:

-- You can use these food flash cards for other games, too.
-Try food group versions of “Go Fish” or “Old Maid” or cut the cards in two pieces to play matching or memory games.
+- Flash Cards for Other Games: Try food group versions of “Go Fish” or “Old Maid” or cut the cards in two pieces to play matching or memory games.

-Older children can learn to read and interpret nutrition labels.
+What’s in your food?
+Knowing how to read a nutrition label is a valuable skill for children.
+Older children can learn to read and interpret nutrition labels!
 Comparing labels on different products is a particularly good exercise for kids.
-(Serving size and percentage of daily values are based on figures for adults, so this information may not apply to children.)
+Remember, however, that serving size and percentage of daily values are based on figures for adults, so this information may not apply to children.
 Try comparing two different boxes of cereal, or examine junk food labels and compare these with more nutritious alternatives.
 Point out how much fat is in the junk food and how much fiber is in the nutritious cereal.
 Show your child how to be a sugar detective by checking the ingredients list.
-Look for foods in your pantry or refrigerator that are high in iron or vitamin C. Another “N” activity is the nibble tray.
+Look for foods in your pantry or refrigerator that are high in iron or vitamin C.

+Give your child opportunities to learn about food by helping out in the kitchen.
+Kids will be more likely to eat what they have helped cook.
 How could getting your child to help out in the kitchen have anything to do with teaching nutrition?
-One study published in Journal of Nutrition Education analyzed mothers’ reports of their three-year-olds’ involvement in food-related activities and found that children who were more involved in these activities scored significantly higher on nutrition awareness tests.
-Following are age-appropriate skills your child can practice in the kitchen.
+One study published in Journal of Nutrition Education analyzed mothers’ reports of their 3-year-old’s involvement in food-related activities and found that children who were more involved in these activities scored significantly higher on nutrition awareness tests.
+Following are age-appropriate skills your child can practice in the kitchen: